hphelion/documentation/commercial/GA1/commercial.install-3par.md

 [HP 3PAR StoreServ](http://www8.hp.com/us/en/products/data-storage/3parstoreserv.html) is a storage array which supports Fiber Channel (FC) as well as iSCSI protocol.
 [HP 3PAR StoreServ](http://www8.hp.com/us/en/products/data-storage/3parstoreserv.html) is integrated into the plug-in architecture of Cinder using the OpenStack block storage driver of HP 3PAR StoreServ.
 HP 3PAR StoreServ is also referred to as 3PAR.

-HP Helion Openstack&#174; provides a utility service called Sirius which can be used to configure 3PAR StoreServ arrays to realize block storage within the cloud.
+HP Helion OpenStack provides a utility service called Sirius which can be used to configure 3PAR StoreServ arrays to realize block storage within the cloud.

 <!---The Cinder integration drivers run as Python libraries in the Cinder service to facilitate communication between Cinder and StoreServ arrays.-->